Maine Coon cats are well known for having thick, luscious, shaggy fur, but do Maine Coons have a double coat?

 Here are some factors that make this product the best and most loved by many people across the world:

 - Anti-Itch: When buying shampoo, you may want to consider a product with anti-itch properties.
 Thankfully, some of the best Maine Coon shampoos on the market come with ingredients that provide immediate but natural itch relief.

 - Helps Heal Dry Skin: This product has been specially formulated to combat dry skin conditions.
 The oatmeal and aloe vera help to heal skin irritations, promote healing, and moisturize sensitive dry skin.

 If you have been wondering do Maine Coons have a double coat then you might have been surprised to hear that these gentle giants have a thick dense double coat.

 Some cat specialists, however, purport that the Maine Coon has a third coat i.e. two dense and thick undercoats, and a long thick outer guard coat.

 Do Maine Coons Like Water?

-Maine Coon cats, unlike most cat breeds, are fascinated by almost everything related to water.
-Their love for water is well known that it is listed as one of the breed’s traits.
+Maine Coon cats are fascinated by almost everything related to water.
+Their love for water is so well known that it is often listed as one of this cat’s breed’s traits.

 Maine Coon Groomer Near Me

-To find a nearby Maine Coon groomer, all you need to do is ask fellow nearby Maine Coon owners or simply search on the internet using your location.
+To find a nearby Maine Coon groomer ask local Maine Coon owners who they use, or simply search on the internet using your location.